 Lauren Kushman is a Principal in NewSchools Venture Fund’s Boston office, where she manages the Boston Charter School Fund and focuses on investment strategy, due diligence and management assistance for the firm’s portfolio ventures.

-Lauren serves on the boards of Charter Board Partners in Washington, DC and Boston Preparatory Charter Public School in Boston, MA.
+Lauren serves on the boards of Excel Academy Charter Schools and Brooke Charter Schools in Boston, MA.
 Prior to joining NewSchools, Lauren was a high school science teacher at North Star Academy Charter School of Newark, New Jersey.
 In addition to teaching, she established the high school’s chemistry and physics courses.
 During graduate school, Lauren was an Education Pioneers Fellow at Building Excellent Schools, where she designed financial models and developed practitioner-based, finance-focused case studies for multiple charter school territories.
 Lauren holds a BA in chemistry from Princeton University and an MBA and Education MA from Stanford University.

 Prior to becoming Area Superintendent, Gloria served as the Founding Chief Operating Officer of Aspire for the organization’s first eight years.
 As COO, Gloria crafted key elements of Aspire’s growth and business strategy, and developed the systems and processes necessary to bring the Aspire network successfully from 1 school to 17 schools.